Immanuel’s Giving Tree Ministry

 Each year Immanuel identifies Missoula families to receive gifts and food through our Giving Tree program.
-This year families were selected from the Carole Graham Home and Washington Middle School.
+This year families were selected from the Carole Graham Home, Aspen House, Washington Middle School and some Family Promise Alumni.
 New families are selected each year.

 How Can You be Involved?

 Contact Eileen Brown (214-4080) if you would like to be involved and she is sure to find a way for you to help!